LawrenceK/console-server/README.rst

 e.g. this 16 port one for under £200
 http://www.easysync-ltd.com/product/636/usb2-h-1016-m.html

+A write up about this can be found on http://www.klyne.org/console-server.html an update is to follow.

 Authentication
 --------------
 Version 0.2 and later uses unix password file and users authorised keys for